 Branch Ministry Director

 During college he interned at Farmdale Baptist Church for the first two years and was a youth minister at the church for the final three years, resigning in 2016.
-He then took a job preforming audio testing for a company called Examinetics.
+He then took a job performing audio testing for a company called Examinetics.
 Roughly six months after starting this new job away from ministry, he received an unexpected phone call from CRF's President, Doug Routledge.
 Doug had heard from another minister that Luke had long desired to be in youth ministry.
 Doug shared the vision of Crossroads Farm for rural youth, and following a handful of visits and much prayer and counsel, Luke began his journey to become a missionary with Crossroads Farm.
-By the grace of God and the generosity of his wonderful supporters, he was able to move to Michigan, April of 2019.
-Luke intends to work and train at the South Central Branch of Crossroads with the intention of planting another branch of Crossroads Farm near his home in Harrison County, OH.
+By the grace of God and the generosity of his wonderful supporters, he was able to move to Michigan, in April of 2019.
+Luke underwent Ministry Director training at CRF The Shed and as of January 2022, he is the Branch Ministry Director for Crossroads Farm The Mine, in Harrison County, OH.